Grantmiller12/GrantMiller12.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+I'm a senior at the University of Notre Dame studying Business Analytics.
+I have become passionate about analyzing data and utilizing python & R packages for ML models & Visualizations.